kegbird/agraph/README.md

   <img width="375" height="667" src="https://raw.githubusercontent.com/KegBird/ProjectMobidev/master/Images/example.jpg">
 </p></br>

-Some examples are available in the directory "/Examples/"; to make available to the app your graphs, just put them into your dropbox as .csv files.
+Some examples are available in the directory <a href="https://github.com/Kegbird/ProjectMobidev/tree/master/Examples">"/Examples/"</a>; to make available to the app your graphs, just put them into your dropbox as .csv files.

 # Application usage